 “The greatness of a community is most accurately measured by the compassionate actions of its members.”– Coretta Scott King

-The start of a new year often inspires goal-setting.
-In our sector we all strive for more than to just get things done.
+The start of a new year usually inspires goal-setting.
+In the social impact sector, we all strive for more than to just get things done.
 We aim to drive impact, to change outcomes – sometimes to change entire systems that affect outcomes for people and communities.

 The times we are in have made clear that in order to make an impact for more of us, the nonprofit sector – like the public and private sectors – have to center inclusion and equity as core values and lean on those values to guide our work.